Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 • Natspec on hover

-• Typesafe contract
+• Typesafe contracts

-• TRPC like experience.
-You will see red underlines before you even save a solidity file
+• tRPC-like experience โ€” red underlines before you save the Solidity file

-• No need to set up external build tools.
-Plugs directly into your existing js pipeline
+• No external build tools โ€” plugs into your existing JS pipeline

-Import solidity directly
+Import Solidity directly

 import { MyContract } from "./MyContract.sol";